Items that have been deleted can be seen by clicking the Deleted link.

 Answer: No. The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) retained the connection between the title IV-E program and the AFDC program and established an AFDC "look-back date" of

 July 16, 1996.
 As such, TANF eligibility may not be substituted for an AFDC eligibility determination.
-States must use the title IV-A State plan that was in effect on July 16, 1996, to determine a child?s AFDC eligibility.
+States must use the title IV-A State plan that was in effect on July 16, 1996, to determine a child's AFDC eligibility.
+Tribal title IV-E agencies must use the title IV-A State plan that was in effect on July 16, 1996, in the State in which the child resides at the time of removal from the home to determine a child's AFDC eligibility.

 Answer: The AFDC program required that a child meet eligibility requirements related to both financial need (i.e., a "needy child") and deprivation of parental support.
 In response to the specific question, this answer addresses only the requirements for establishing that a child meets the requirements related to financial need under AFDC.